-“Tier 1 Credits” means the credits identified on Table 2 that are allocated to any Tier 1 Cost Pool.
-Table 2 specifies to which Tier 1 Cost Pool each Tier 1 Credit is to be allocated.
+“Tier 1 Credits” means the credits identified on Table 2-1 that are allocated to any Tier 1 Cost Pool.
+Table 2-1 specifies to which Tier 1 Cost Pool each Tier 1 Credit is to be allocated.

-“Tier 1 Demand Charge” means the product of the Demand Charge Billing Determinant and the Demand Rate, as described in Section 4.3.
+“Tier 1 Demand Charge” means the product of the Demand Charge Billing Determinant and the Tier 1 Demand Rate, as described in Section 4.3.

-“Tier 1 Demand Charge Billing Determinant” means the measurement of capacity use associated with customer load served by the Load Following and Block Products, expressed in kilowatts per month, to which the Demand Rate will be applied, resulting in a Demand Charge billed by BPA, as described in Section 4.3.1.
+“Tier 1 Demand Charge Billing Determinant” means the measurement of capacity use associated with customer load served by the Load Following and Block Products, expressed in kilowatts per month, to which the Tier 1 Demand Rate will be applied, resulting in a Tier 1 Demand Charge billed by BPA, as described in Section 4.3.1.

-“Tier 1 Demand Rate” means a rate expressed in mills per kilowatt per month applied to the Demand Charge Billing Determinant, resulting in a Demand Charge billed by BPA, as described in Section 4.3.4.
+“Tier 1 Demand Rate” means a rate expressed in mills per kilowatt per month applied to the Tier 1 Demand Charge Billing Determinant, resulting in a Tier 1 Demand Charge billed by BPA, as described in Section 4.3.4.

 “Tier 1 Demand Rate Adjustment Cap” means a monthly limit on upward changes to the Demand Rate between Rate Periods, as described in Section 4.3.5.